 Mosses are very small green plants.
-Typically they consist of a stem not much thicker than a thick hair, densely covered with leaves maybe 1/16th or 1/8th of an inch long.
+A typical one is drawn at the right.
+The stem may not be much thicker than a thick hair, and normally is densely covered with leaves maybe 1/16th or 1/8th of an inch long.
 Often moss stems branch and rebranch.
-Usually many mosses grow together forming a thick green carpet.
-Sometimes this carpet is no larger than a dime, but other times it may cover areas several feet in diameter.
-The mosses in the picture above were found on some soil near my place, and each plant, from root to tip-top, is not much over an inch high.
+Often many mosses grow together forming a thick green carpet.
+Sometimes this carpet is no larger than a thumbnail, but other times it may cover areas several feet in diameter.

 There is a good chance you might spot some mosses in your own backyard, even if your backyard lies smack inside a big city.
 If an old rock fence or some big trees grace your yard, your chances are very good.
 Even if all you have is a house and a lawn there is still a fair chance you can find some.